IntelLabs/flrc/doc/building-ghc.md

 ### Compile and run HRC benchmarks

-With the modified [Repa] installed, we can move on to compiling the benchmark programs included with FLRC source.
+With the modified [Repa] installed, we can move on to compiling the benchmark programs from [flrc-benchmarks].
 These Haskell programs are discussed in detail in the [Measuring the Haskell Gap][haskellgap] paper.

-Assume we are in `flrc` top directory:

 ```
-cd benchmarks
+cd flrc-benchmarks
 PATH=${PREFIX}/bin:$PATH cabal install --dependencies-only --global --cabal-lib-version=1.16.1 --prefix=... --package-db=...
 ```